lexibank/tlopo/out/vol3/chapter4.md

 ### 2.1.
 Stems of woody plants

-Many modern Oceanic languages have a general term denoting the main stem or trunk of a woody plant, alongside a number of more specific terms relating to woody stems (see Table 4.3).
-3 For example, Wayan gai 'woody stem or trunk of a shrub or tree' and Tikopia kuaŋa 'waist; trunk' are general terms that are used alongside more specific ones denoting different sections of a trunk, such as Wayan gina 'base of a tree-trunk or woody stem', ŋau 'main or centre section of trunk' and golo 'top section of a tree trunk or a woody stem'.
-Modem Oceanic languages typically also have terms for different kinds of wood within a tree trunk.
-Thus Tikopia has a contrast between tai, the heartwood or dense inner wood of a tree trunk and kanofi, the sapwood or soft outer layers of wood between the heartwood and the bark, while Nduke has a specific term, lolaŋa, for the soft inner part of palms or pandanus.
+Many modern Oceanic languages have a general term denoting the main stem or trunk of a woody plant, alongside a number of more specific terms relating to woody stems (see Table 4.3).[^3] For example, Wayan _gai_ 'woody stem or trunk of a shrub or tree' and Tikopia _kuaŋa_ 'waist; trunk' are general terms that are used alongside more specific ones denoting different sections of a trunk, such as Wayan _gina_ 'base of a tree-trunk or woody stem', _ŋau_ 'main or centre section of trunk' and _golo_ 'top section of a tree trunk or a woody stem'.
+Modern Oceanic languages typically also have terms for different kinds of wood within a tree trunk.
+Thus Tikopia has a contrast between _tai_, the heartwood or dense inner wood of a tree trunk and _kanofi_, the sapwood or soft outer layers of wood between the heartwood and the bark, while Nduke has a specific term, _lolaŋa_, for the soft inner part of palms or pandanus.

-An apparently general term for tree trunk can be reconstructed for POc, namely &ast;pata(ŋ).
-It seems likely that POc &ast;pata(ŋ) referred to the main stem of plants denoted by &ast;kayu 'tree or shrub'.
-As mentioned in ch.3 (§4.3) palms were probably not considered to be &ast;kayu by POc speakers, but there is no evidence to suggest that the trunks of palms were labelled differently from the trunks of woody trees.
+An apparently general term for tree trunk can be reconstructed for POc, namely _&ast;pata(ŋ)_.
+It seems likely that POc _&ast;pata(ŋ)_ referred to the main stem of plants denoted by _&ast;kayu_ 'tree or shrub'.
+As mentioned in ch.3 (§4.3) palms were probably not considered to be _&ast;kayu_ by POc speakers, but there is no evidence to suggest that the trunks of palms were labelled differently from the trunks of woody trees.
 Palm trunks seem to be of considerable importance for construction in Oceanic societies, although the different properties of palm trunks and trunks of woody plants may result in different uses.

 <table>
 <tr>